Sexism and video games: Frequency

 Insults are frequent in online gaming.
 According to Stephen Toulouse (moderator of the online gaming service Xbox Live), between 2007 and 2012 women were the most frequent target of harassment.
 However, data from Riot Games lists racism and homophobia as the top problems.
 Furthermore, derogatory words for homosexuality are used almost constantly in online gaming.

 In 2012, a study of the Ohio University showed that the same person playing Halo 3 online with a male and a female profile using recorded voice messages received three times more negative comments with the female profile, despite similar game scores.
 Even welcoming everybody at the beginning of a game could lead to sexist insults against the female profile.
-A 2015 study of Halo 3 player interactions found that less-skilled male players display a tendency to make frequent, nasty comments to female gamers.
+A 2015 study of Halo 3 player interactions found that less-skilled male players display a tendency to make "frequent, nasty comments" to female gamers.
 The researchers suggested that the poorly performing males "attempt to disregard a female's performance and suppress her disturbance on the hierarchy to retain their social rank."

 In an ethnographic study of Xbox Live, Kishonna Gray wrote that a lot of the racism and sexism experienced in the gaming platform is facilitated by linguistic profiling.
 Linguistic profiling is comparable to racial profiling or gender profiling, but is based on voice and speech rather than appearance.
 It is common in gaming spaces that rely on voice communications rather than text.
-There are certain linguistic stereotypes that maybe associated with one's voice, making women more vulnerable to discrimination just based on how they sound.
+There are certain linguistic stereotypes that may be associated with one's voice, making women more vulnerable to discrimination just based on how they sound.

 A study from 2006 showed that 83.4% of gamers had seen the words "gay" or "queer" used as derogatory names, and that 52.7% of gay gamers perceived the gaming community as "somewhat hostile" while 14% perceived it as "very hostile".